Create your first Incremental Model

 {% if is_incremental() %}

-where `created_at` > (SELECT max(created_at) from {{ this }}) and
+where `created_at` > (SELECT max(created_at) from {{ this }})

 {% endif %}

-The whole SQl model will look like this:
+The whole SQL model will look like this:

 `created_at`,